 Then we partnered with The American Driver Network to help launch a truck driver recruiting service.

 When that project launched it exploded in a good way after a tough build period.

-During my time at The Web Craftsmen I learned a lot, had many adventures, made lots of mistakes, but most importantly we made some great things for our clients.
+During my time at The Web Craftsmen I learned a lot, had many adventures, made lots of mistakes, but most importantly we did some great work for our clients.